 In order to separate the kitchen from the bathroom, we had to build a wall.
 Then we framed out our cabinets and prepared them for the countertop.

-We had gotten our hands on a 12' slab of walnut for the countertop and I had to refinish it before we could install it.
+We had gotten our hands on a 12′ slab of walnut for the countertop but it had to be refinished before it could be installed.

-It took me two weeks, and working on it every day, to get it ready and waterproofed.
+It took me two weeks of working on it every day to get it ready and waterproofed.

-Besides the 6, 12 volt disc lights on the ceiling, we installed 2 sconces over the bed and a flush light over the kitchen sink.
-The lights are just normal fixtures that you would see in a house (I found them here).
+Besides the 6, 12 volt disc lights on the ceiling, we also installed 2 sconces over the bed and a flush light over the kitchen sink.

 Running the electric took a few weekends to complete but it went smoothly.